Benefits of Having a BSN Degree

 While many of these positions require a Master’s of Science in Nursing and, in many cases, post-MSN certification, a bachelor’s degree is an essential first step, giving you a solid academic groundwork for future career advancement.

 At Mercer University, we’re committed to developing practice-ready nurses who are eager to take on the challenges facing the healthcare environment today and in the future.
-Give us a call, or fill out the form, to have an enrollment counselor contact you about our second-degree BSN program.
+Give us a call, or fill out the form, to have an enrollment counselor contact you about our Second Degree Accelerated Bachelor of Science in Nursing (ABSN) or BSN transfer tracks.